 Potatoes are abundant and budget-friendly, and this recipe is just so easy peasy.
-See my other tips for how to eat clean on a budget.
+I like to meal prep a big batch and then re-heat it throughout the week.

 Key Ingredients